About Dr. Hilleman

 The story of the mumps vaccine is unique because Dr. Hilleman isolated the virus from his daughter, Jeryl Lynn, when she contracted mumps in 1963.
 By weakening the mumps virus he had obtained from Jeryl Lynn, he was able to make a safe and effective mumps vaccine.
 The same strain of mumps virus is used to make the mumps vaccine today.
 It is called the Jeryl Lynn strain.
 Find out more about this story in a clip from the film.

 When he created the hepatitis B vaccine, Dr. Hilleman became the first person to develop a vaccine against a virus that causes liver cancer in people.
 While at Merck, Dr. Hilleman worked with colleagues to create two versions of the hepatitis B vaccine.
 Watch this clip from the film to see why.
+Download a list of vaccines that Dr. Hilleman was central to creating.

 Dr. Hilleman retired from Merck in 1984 at the age of 65 as this was the retirement age mandated by company rules.
 In the years after his retirement, he continued to contribute to science as a consultant and mentor to those still working to stop infectious diseases from harming or killing people around the world.
 For example, during this time, Dr. Hilleman served as an advisor to the World Health Organization (WHO).
 In 1988, President Ronald Regan awarded him the National Medal of Science, the highest science award given in the U.S.